nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 so two sites of the same name would both be written where a per-object sync would have rejected the second.
 IP Fabric reports each site once, so this is a difference rather than an outcome to expect.

+On Nautobot 3.2 the same applies to two Interfaces of one name on a Device.
+Nautobot 3.1 refuses that in the database, and 3.2 moved the check into Python, which a batched insert does not run.
+IP Fabric reports each interface once, so this too is a difference rather than an outcome to expect.

 ### What it does not change

 Cables are always written one at a time, whichever mode is selected.
 Creating a Cable also sets the